 Repeat as often as needed, better too many takes than too few.

-each time a virtual key is struck.
+a different take each time a virtual key is struck.

 This makes the playback much more lively.